willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 The entity fields that are highlighted in green in the document area are the items that were detected by the model when it analyzed the file.
 When you select an entity to extract, the highlighted field changes to blue.
 If you later decide not to include the entity, the highlighted field changes to gray.
 The highlights make it easier to see the current state of the extractors you select.

 > [!TIP]
-> You can use the scroll wheel on your mouse or the controls at the bottom of the document area to zoom in or out as needed to read the entity fields.
+> To zoom in or out to read the entity fields, use your mouse’s scroll wheel or the zoom controls at the bottom of the document area.

 ### Select an extractor entity